1. Why own checks?

 |4.||Status details||Details for the status as they will be shown in Checkmk.
 This part can also contain blanks.|

-There must always be a blank character between the individual parts of the output and the first text of the status detail.
+There must always be a blank character between the individual parts of the output and the first text of the detailed status.
 Everything following will then count as status details, which is why blank characters are allowed.

 If there is uncertainty about a possible output, it can be simply tested by writing a small script with the echo command.
 Insert the output to be tested into the echo command: